waddlesmcsqueezy/ProjectKurita/README.md

 ### OKW Changes
 - Added Knight's Cross Holders [420/0/0] for OKW.
 Very powerful squad of 3 officers that bear the Knights Cross medal with very good veterancies.
 Lacks good utility.
 Detailed veterancies coming soon™.
 Can be built in the Schwerer Panzer HQ.
 Will likely be changed to the Mechanized HQ.
+- OKW SwS HQ Buildings have been given the self destruct ability again.
+They DO NOT get a replacement if you use this ability.

 ### USF Changes
 - M8 Greyhound now has the M20 Utility Car smoke discharge ability.
 Creates a smoke cloud at the center of the vehicle.